THEATRE AT CHATEAU D'AIX

 A Play in a Week

-In 2024 the Chateau d’Aix summer school launched a new venture for actors, A Play in a Week, with the aim of replicating the experience of repertory theatre: intensive rehearsal building to a public performance.
-The play finally chosen was Harold Pinter's The Lover, directed by Oliver Bennett and Florence Roberts, with six actors: from Greece, Lebanon, South Africa, Hungary and the UK.
+The project replicated the practice of repertory theatre: intensive rehearsal building to a public performance.
+The play chosen was Harold Pinter's The Lover, directed by Oliver Bennett and Florence Roberts, with a cast of actors from all over the world: Greece, Spain, Lebanon, South Africa, Hungary and the UK.

 The Musicality of Acting - rhythm, tone, pitch